shibby576/WineSite/README.md

-# WineSite: Deploy a ML model to production
+# Learn how to deploy a ML model to production

+Most of my personal experince with building and training models has been in an explority sense, building models in Jupyter notebooks, which were never really useful to end users.
+I wanted to understand how to take this more theoretical experince and apply it in a practical way, understanding the requirements and challenges of building a full stack application that leverages machine learning.
+To do this, I set out to solve a personal problem a simple web application that leverages a basic ML model.

-My main goal with this project was understand how ML models can be deployed into production.
-In addtition, while I had developed static web pages in the past, I had never built/deployed a website in a full stack capacity, so my goal is to build an applicatition from the ground up that includes a ML model.
+In addtition, while I had developed static web pages in the past, I had never built/deployed a website in a full stack capacity, so this project also pushed me to learn the fundamentals of web development.

 Problem: As a novice wine enthusist, I thought it would be nice to have a tool that could save me the embarrasment of staring at shelves of wine, searching for a "good one" at my local wine shop.